Nasr-SFB1315/MouseCare/README.md

 <p align="left">
 First you need to set up camera by clicking on <strong>Init Cam</strong> make sure that it is set to <strong>OpenCVCam</strong> and give it a name.
 Click on <strong>Edit Camera Settings</strong> set the <strong>device</strong> to the corresponding index of the camera you use.
 You can set the values according to your needs.
+In regards to resolution and framerate: Both can be adjusted according to your needs, but if you change framerate in dlclive you also need to adjust it in MouseCare.
+We had success with a framerate of 30fps which is what we reccomend to start with.
+Changing the resolution as well as framerate will change the requirements on the gpu/cpu.
+This dependends on the graphics card.
+For example a 4090 can handle higher resolution than a 3060.
+We recommend to test with different resolution and fps to gauge the capability of your setup.
 </p>

 </br>